signaldatascience/R-curriculum/src/week2/day2/regularization.md

 * Within each cross-validation fold, you'll want to `scale()` the features which you pass into `cv.glmnet()`.
 When generating predictions on the *held-out* data, you want to scale the features in the same way (*i.e.*, by applying the same linear transformation).
 The output of `scale()` will contain *attributes* which can be accessed and passed into successive calls of `scale()` to perform the same transformation.

 * If you have a string, say, `"attr_o"`, and you want to pass that into `lm()` as part of the regression formula, you can paste together the formula's components (*e.g.*, `paste("attr_o", "~.")`), call `formula()` on the string to turn it into a *formula*, and then passing the formula into `lm()`.

+* You should be running stepwise regression for each training fold separately, for an apples-to-apples comparison with regularization.

 Use your function to explore the difference in model quality between backward stepwise regression, $L^1$ regularized regression, and $L^2$ regularized regression when predicting attractiveness ratings.